On Cooperation

-"On Cooperation" is one of the last works of Vladimir Lenin.
-It was written on January 6, 1923.
-First published in the "Way of Truth" newspaper, in issues 115 and 116, on May 26 and 27, 1923.

-When working on the article, Vladimir Lenin used a number of books on cooperation.
+"On Cooperation" is an article by Vladimir Lenin.
+It was written on 6 January 1923 and published in Pravda in issues 115 and 116 on 26 and 27 May 1923.
+It is one of Lenin's last works.
+He consulted a number of books on cooperation while writing the article.

-Main ideas
+Contents

-In this article, Lenin emphasizes the great importance of cooperation in a multistructure economy in the country with a predominance of peasant population.
-He points out that cooperation allows to achieve:
+In this article, Lenin emphasizes the great importance of cooperation in a multistructure economy in a country with a predominantly peasant population.
+He claims that cooperation allows for the achievement of: